stubma/cocos2dx-better/README.md

 more.

 Cocos2d-x is a good engine, but:
-* it lacks some UI controls, or just not good enough
+* it lacked some UI controls, or just not good enough
-* it lacks some features and third-party tool support
+* it lacked some features and third-party tool support
 * it has bugs and fixing comes too slowly, probably because they are focus on 3.0 branch.

 You want a better cocos2d-x, so am I. Furthermore, I don't want to modify its code because it may introduce extra work to sync code.
-So I give you my solution, a well-designed extensions, without touching cocos2d-x code.
+So I give you my solution, a well-designed extension, without touching cocos2d-x code.

 Features
 ===========
 I don't want to list all features because it is too many!
 The best way to understand what it can do is running its test project.
 The test project supports ONLY iOS and android.
 I don't use Windows a lot so there are some basic features missing for Windows.
 If you are a Windows guy, do it yourself and GOOD LUCK.

-However, even the test project doesn't show all capability of it.
+However, even the test project doesn't show all its capabilities.
 Sure I will add more test if necessary.

 Requirement
 ===========